iotaledger/wasplib/contracts/rust/wasmlib/docs/Params.md

 Smart contract functions can be invoked in two ways:

-- Externally, by sending a smart contract request message via the Tangle.
+- Externally, by sending an on-Tangle smart contract request message via the Tangle, or by sending an off-Tangle smart contract request directly to an access node.
 - Internally, by using the call() or post() methods of the function context.

 In both cases it is possible to pass parameters to the smart contract function